Mynydd y Gaer

 Mynydd y Gaer is a 295-metre-high hill in Bridgend County Borough in South Wales.
 The summit is crowned by a trig point.

 It is reputed to be the site of Caradoc's fortress who in the first century AD resisted the Roman invasion of the Silures territories around 48-50 AD.

 There is a Caer Caradoc tumulus at the eastern end of the mynydd which is still displayed on the OS maps that is, according to local legend, the burial place of Caradoc.

-Nearby are the burial mounds of Meurig and Athwr II who resisted the Saxons in the 6th century.
+It is claimed the burial mounds of Meurig and Athwr II who resisted the Saxons in the 6th century are nearby.

 Geology

 The hill is formed from sandstones of the Pennant Sandstone Formation assigned to the Warwickshire Group laid down late in the Carboniferous Period.
 The strata here dip moderately steeply northwards into the South Wales Coalfield syncline.
 A number of coal seams are recorded as outcropping on the hillside including the No 1 Rhondda, No 2 Rhondda, Brithdir and Brithdir Rider.